TheStig294/round-end-sounds/README.md

 Musical notes in the workshop icon is from: <https://game-icons.net/> \
 \
 "Long Laugh 1" by ryanconway from: <https://freesound.org/people/ryanconway/sounds/239576/> \
-Licenced under CC BY 4.0: <https://creativecommons.org/licenses/by/4.0/>
+Licenced under CC BY 4.0: <https://creativecommons.org/licenses/by/4.0/>\
+\
+Halloween Werewolf Intro by miksmusic -- <https://freesound.org/s/587609/> -- License: Attribution 3.0

 ## Steam Workshop Link